Internet Security

 So let’s do the math:

 • 28.6K up-front for the system includes the materials (panels, inverters, combiner, mounting system) which I estimate cost around $17.5K.
 I’d guess around $5K for labor and permits, leaving room for about $6K profit for the installation company (which is very little on that size purchase).
-The company (Revolution Solar) is a family business owned by a neighbor so they’re giving us a break on pricing the company; they are very well reviewed on EnergySage.
+The company (Revolution Solar) is a family business owned by a neighbor so they’re giving us a break on pricing; my entire experience with Revolution Solar has been fantastic and it’s not just me, they are very well reviewed on EnergySage.
+I highly recommend them.

-• There’s a 30% federal and $1K state tax credit which brings my cost down to $19K.
+• There’s a 30% Federal Investment Tax Credit (FITC) which returns $8580 and a $1K state tax credit which brings my cost down to $19K.

 • Production declines over time so let’s use a 14MWh/year estimate and assume that we use all of the power produced: 14000*0.143=$2002/year energy savings.